 The owner of an area covered by the CIAA may have a defense if a violation occurred while the area was under the control of a third party (e.g., a lessee).
 Similarly, an employer may have a defense to a violation of the CIAA by an employee if the employer made a good faith effort to enforce employees’ compliance with the law.

 - Enforcement of the CIAA lies with the enforcement officer, who is typically the county board of health or another officer so designated by the county legislature or board of supervisors.
 In a city of one million people or more, the enforcement officer is the department of health and mental hygiene of that city.

-- The owner or manager of any area subject to the CIAA is responsible for informing persons smoking in a prohibited area that they are violating this law.
+- The owner or manager of any area subject to the CIAA is responsible for informing persons smoking or vaping in a prohibited area that they are violating this law.
 Any individual may register a complaint under the CIAA with the appropriate enforcement officer.

 - If the enforcement officer determines a violation has occurred, a civil (monetary) penalty may be imposed after a hearing, the process for which is detailed in the statute.
 Any person aggrieved by the decision of an enforcement officer may appeal that decision to the commissioner within 30 days.
 The enforcement officer, subject to the outcome of any appeal, may bring an action to recover the civil penalty in court.

 - An enforcement officer is to notify the commissioner of taxation and finance if any retail dealer does not display a “retail dealer certificate of license or registration from the department of taxation and finance.”